Lucas-Cerqueira/MarinhaLucas/Packages/NoveltyDetection/README.md

 Novelty Detection Package

-Contents: --
+Contents: functions, NeuralNetwork, SVM

-To do: functions, NeuralNetwork, SVM, DNN
+To do: DNN